-If an application for a place at the school is unsuccessful (whether made during the normal admissions round or in-year), parents will be informed why admission was refused and given information about the process for hearing appeals.
-If parents wish to appeal, they must set out the grounds for the appeal and send it to Lincolnshire County Council by email schooladmissions@lincolnshire.gov.uk or call 01522 782030.
+If an application for a place at the school is unsuccessful (whether made during the normal admissions round or in-year), parent(s)/carer(s) will be informed why admission was refused and given information about the process for hearing appeals.
+If parent(s)/carer(s) wish to appeal, they must set out the grounds for the appeal and send it to Lincolnshire County Council by email schooladmissions@lincolnshire.gov.uk or call 01522 782030.
+Further details on the school's appeals timetable can be found on our website.